MehdiHamidi/victron-mk3/README.md

   will not operate regardless of the remote switch state set by this interface.
 - Other conditions determined by the device may also apply such as constraints on the mains voltage and battery state of charge.

+The device retains the remote switch state and current limit set by the MK3 interface even after it has been disconnected from VE.Bus until the device goes to sleep (assuming it is not on standby).

 ### Probe whether a device is attached to the interface and operational